 After that the beans are laid out to dry in two stages.
 A rapid one and a slower one.
 When the coffee has reached 11-12 percent moisture content is ready to be milled.

 Wet hulling, called ‘giling basah’ in the local language, is the main processing method on the islands of Sulawesi and Sumatra, which are the biggest coffee regions in Indonesia.
-On islands like Java and Bali, however, washed coffee is the standard.

 You could be forgiven for thinking that wet hulling and the washed method have many similarities, but in fact their flavor profiles couldn’t be more different.

 In the world of specialty coffee, this kind of processing is frowned upon.
 It’s a bit like taking a nice piece of Kobe-steak and then smothering it with ketchup.

 Smallholder farmers carry out the first step themselves.
 It involves depulping the cherry and then fermenting the beans by letting them soak in whatever kind of tub, tank, plastic bag or container they have around in their backyard.